productinfo/thumbler/README.md

 ### 1. Install MongoDB

+Also, if you'd like a GUI to inspect data with, you can try [RoboMongo](https://robomongo.org/download).

 ### 2. Install NodeJS from http://nodejs.org/.
 Npm should come with it.

 ### 3. Install gulp & coffeescript globally